rafaelhenrique-ra/rafaelhenrique-ra/README.md

 - 🧠 Data is my passion, and I have a goal to develop interesting things and contribuite to the AI market in someway, may inovating with some startup or becoming a resercher in the area.
 I see technology as much more than just a career, but also as a cause to be fought for and to make it ever more accessible, positively impacting on society's progress.

+## 🔗 My contacts:</h2>
-<h2 align="left">🔗 Contact me if you want to talk about a career, technology, recommend a song or an anime...
-(I promise no ghosting!):</h2>
+> Contact me if you want to talk about career, technology, recommend a song or an anime...
+(I promise no ghosting!)
 <div align="left">

 <a href="https://www.linkedin.com/in/rafaelhenrique-ra/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" style="border-radius: 30px" target="_blank"></a>
 </div>